TexasInstruments/simplelink-zephyr/README.md

 the environment and building your first application.

 > **_NOTE:_** When running `west init` in the getting-started guide it's
-> important to instead run `west init -m https://github.com/TexasInstruments/simplelink-zephyr -mr v3.6.0-d0ae1a8b105-ti-8.20.00_ea zephyrproject`
+> important to instead run `west init -m https://github.com/TexasInstruments/simplelink-zephyr --mr {branch-or-tag-name} directory`
 > in order to use the TI Zephyr repository.

 ## Tools support